Plastics are divided into seven general categories:

 Plastic #6: Polystyrene, or Styrofoam, from which disposable containers and packaging are made.
 Also found in disposable plates and cups.
 Overwhelming evidence suggests that this type of plastic leaches potentially toxic chemicals, especially when heated.
 Try to avoid the use of #6 plastic as much as possible.
 It is difficult to recycle and most recycling programs won’t accept it.

 Plastic #7: This category basically means “everything else” and is composed of plastics that were invented after 1987 – the use of plastic in this category is at your own risk since you don’t know what could be in it.
 Polycarbonate falls into this category, including the highly toxic BPA.
 Products produced include baby and water bottles, sports equipment, medical and dental devices, CD’s, DVD’s, and even iPods.
 It is wise to dispose of any food or drink related product that is known to contain BPA.
-Why would it be difficult to recycle polyvinyl chloride into plastic bags?
+Why would it be difficult for recycling polyvinyl chloride into plastic bags?
 It is difficult to recycle #7 plastic and most curbside recycling programs won’t accept it.

 *These facts about plastic bag recycling information were gathered from ggn.com.